 The top image, digital or print wins the trophy

-As part of the three league competitions this trophy will be awarded to the member with the highest score from three mono prints out of the maximum of nine prints entered in the 3 League competitions.
+The Mono Print Cup goes to the member with the highest score from three mono prints out of the maximum of six prints entered in the 3 League competitions.

 The Annual competition

 Annual Print Cup entry is up to 2 Prints.
 The top print will receive the trophy

 Annual Digital Cup entry is up to 2 Digital images.
 The top digital image will receive the trophy

 The Phototilly Portrait Print Trophy As part of the Five Internal competitions this trophy will be awarded to the member with the highest score from three Portrait prints out of the maximum of ten prints entered in the 5 internal competitions.

 Monochrome Definition ( SPF ) – Monochrome is a black and white work fitting from the very dark grey (black) to the very clear grey (white) is a monochrome work with the various shades of grey.
 A black and white work toned entirely in a single colour will remain a monochrome work able to stand in the black and white category; such a work can be reproduced in black and white in the catalogue of a salon under FIAP Patronage.
 On the other hand, a black and white work modified by a partial toning or by the addition of one colour becomes a colour work (polychrome) to stand in the colour category.

 Portrait Definition (SDCC) A portrait subject can be wide ranging and in colour or monochrome but must be human.

 PSA Definition of Creative Photography The PSA definition of Creative is “Altered Reality.”
 The image may be of any subject matter and must obviously display a change in natural colour, form, shape or any combination of these three.
 All images must be original and may not incorporate elements produced by anyone else.
 Artwork or computer graphics generated by the entrant may be incorporated if the original photographic content predominates.
 Images may not be constructed entirely within a computer.